-This webinar will focus on the role of governance in conducting headteacher appraisal.
-We will briefly explore the statutory regulations which form the backdrop to appraisal in schools and clarify how headteacher performance management/appraisal conversations should be shaped in 2020, in the aftermath of the Covid-19 school closures.
+This webinar focused on the role of governance in conducting headteacher appraisal.
+We briefly explored the statutory regulations which form the backdrop to appraisal in schools and clarify how headteacher performance management/appraisal conversations should be shaped in 2020, in the aftermath of the Covid-19 school closures.

 School Transport – new funding announcement